liqd/adhocracy3/CODING_STYLE_GUIDELINE.rst

-Note that there's already standard messages for commits created by git (Revert "...") and conventions for review commits (``[R] prefix``) as as described in the code review guidelines.
+Note that there's already standard messages for commits created by git (Revert "...") and conventions for review commits (``[R] prefix``) as described in the code review guidelines.

 Git branches